MohitGoel92/Microsoft-Excel/README.md

 y = f(x)
 ```

 In the above formula, the value of y depends on x.
 In mathematics we call y the “dependent variable” and x as “independent variable”, because y depends on x.
-We also call this formula “y is a function of x”, as theformula 2x+3 or f(x) returns value y.
+We also call this formula “y is a function of x”, as the formula 2x+3 or f(x) returns value y.
 In Excel we have used Functions before, such as SUM, COUNT, TEXT and VLOOKUP.
 The returned value depends on the Function parameter (or argument).

 Below is a summary of Function.

-1) Function usually requires one or more parameters (arguments) from user.
+1) Function usually requires one or more parameters (arguments) from the user.

 2) Function returns a value.

-3) Function can be used independently, which means the use of a formula is not bounded to be used only by specific Cells or Worksheets.
+3) Function can be used independently, which means the use of a formula is not bound to be used only by specific Cells or Worksheets.

 Similar to a Worksheet Function (those you use everyday in Excel), VBA also offers a lot of additional Functions but they come from a completely different library.
 You may still find the Excel VBA library quite similar to Worksheet library but they are different in terms of syntax and you fail to find many Worksheet Function in Excel VBA library.